Our people - Edinburgh Children’s Hospital Charity

 Angus Blacklock

-Angus Blacklock is ECHC Young Trustee and is currently a first year journalism student at Edinburgh Napier University.
+Angus Blacklock is an ECHC Young Trustee and is currently a journalism student at Edinburgh Napier University.
 Angus was born with a condition called microtia, meaning that he was born with one ear and is half deaf.
-All this meant that Angus has spent a lot of time in the old hospital growing up and was a mainstay on ward three!
-Angus also did a charity bike ride with 4 friends when he was 10 cycling from his home in East Lothian to the old hospital raising over £7,000 for ECHC and Changing Faces.
+This means Angus spent a lot of time in the hospital growing up.
+Angus took part in a charity bike ride with for friends when he was 10, cycling from his home in East Lothian to the old Sick Kids and raising over £7,000 for ECHC and Changing Faces.
 Once Angus has finished his university course, he would like to pursue a career in sports media.

 Christy Thomson